PeterDavidMulligan/miniCRM/README.md

 with the user, or 'php artisan migrate --seed' to populate the database with random companies and employees.
 Companies have a 1-to-many relationships with Employees.

+ - Email : admin@admin.com

+ - Password : password

 Use the web app to view, add, edit, and delete employees and companies.
+Upon logging in, you will be greeted with a simple homepage.
+Clicking on the companies or employees link will bring you to the relevant index, where all the rows in the current table are displayed, along with links to create, edit, and delete.

-Companies cannot be deleted if they have dependant employees.
+Note : Companies cannot be deleted if they have dependant employees.

- Email : admin@admin.com

- Password : password

 To view companies/employees, use '/{table}/{id}/{CRUD method}'. {id} can be omitted on certan actions.